-A pair of mega-sized pools are this hotel’s calling cards – along with fun activities like giant chess and archery.
+A pair of mega-sized pools are this hotel’s calling cards – along with fun activities like giant chess and boules.

 This hotel is linked to the Maspalomas Princess Hotel, and you get the share of its 2 whopping pools and handful of bars.
 Food-wise, there’s a buffet restaurant and à la carte lunch place.